rcardin/rcardin.github.io/_posts/2018-04-02-template-method-pattern-revised.markdown

 def curryfiedSum(a: Int)(b: Int): Int = a + b
 {% endhighlight %}

 If we pass only the first parameter to `curryfiedSum`, the result will be a new function with only one parameter left.
-In mathematical jargoun, the function was _partially applied_.
+In mathematical jargon, the function was _partially applied_.
 Using this approach, we can quickly obtain a new function that sums five to any integer number.

 {% highlight scala %}
 def sumFive(x: Int): Int = curryfiedSum(5)